-Shawn is actively involved in promoting justice in his community.
-From 2011 to 2012, he served as counsel to the Los Angeles County Citizens' Commission on Jail Violence, investigating inappropriate use of force by deputies within the county jail system and assisting in the drafting of a report on the prevalence and causes of deputy-on-inmate violence and potential reforms.
-For his work on jail reform, Shawn received the ACLU of Southern California's Community Service Pro Bono Award and a commendation from the County of Los Angeles.
+Shawn is actively involved in promoting justice in his community and is a member of Proskauer's Pro Bono Committee.
+During the summer of 2019, Shawn served as a pro bono prosecutor with the Los Angeles Office of the City Attorney, prosecuting three jury trials as sole trial counsel and resolving many other cases short of trial.
+Shawn also previously served as counsel to the Los Angeles County Citizens' Commission on Jail Violence, investigating and reporting on use of force by deputies within the county jail system.
+For his work on jail reform, Shawn received the 2013 ACLU of Southern California's Community Service Pro Bono Award and a commendation from the County of Los Angeles.

 While in law school, Shawn was the managing editor of the New York University Law Review and chaired the Writing Competition Committee.